 Dance the night away

-For dance-floor divas: Drop-it like it’s hot at club CUD, a favourite with the young gay scene.
+For dance-floor divas: Drop-it like it’s hot at club CUD, a favorite with the young gay scene.
 Alternatively, move your hips to the music at freedj, where their small basement dancefloor is the perfect opportunity to make acquaintances with hot Parisians.

 And for the big finale: You just have to finish your night at RAIDD, where their world-famous go-go dancer shower shows are both shocking and entertaining.
 Be careful you don’t get too wet!